TrueBlocks/trueblocks-core/README.md

 * Minimal.
 Only the data you need, very few dependencies.

 If you want a GUI, TrueBlock-core is also the engine of our [Explorer](http://github.com/TrueBlocks/trueblocks-explorer) application.
+We also have a full [reference of commands here](./docs/chifra.md).

 ## Build